 If we have some of your belongings in storage, you must arrange for these to be delivered to your new home.
 Contact the Housing Solutions Service (HSS) to arrange this - our removals company usually needs at least 2 days notice to arrange a delivery.

 All permanent flats are unfurnished.
 You will need to find your own furniture, cooker and fridge when you move in.
 You can't take items from your temporary accommodation with you.

 If you are a homeless applicant, we can refer you to a charitable organisation called Furnish, that will provide you with the items you need to get started in your new flat at discounted rates.

-Please contact the Choice and Lettings team at HOS for a referral.
+Please contact the Choice and Lettings team at HSS for a referral.
 You will need to provide a copy of your new tenancy agreement and will be given a referral form to take to Furnish's office.

-Download the Furnish information pack.
+Download the Furnish information pack (PDF, 385KB).